BuiltByRobyn/mkdocsmaterialcomms/docs/what-is-prototype.md

 When it's time to test your designs, you can share the entire prototype or copy the link to a flow starting point.

 **Note:**
-In Figma, a top-level frame is like the main page of your app or website.
+In Figma, a top-level frame is the main page of your app or website.
 This main page can be part of different flows, but it can only have one starting point.
 However, inside this main page, you can have buttons or links that lead to different experiences.

 For example:
 A Log In and Sign Up button can both be inside the same starting screen.
-Clicking Log In will take the user to the start of one flow, while clicking Sign Up will take them to the start of a different flow.
-Even though they start in the same place, they lead to different journeys!
+Clicking Log In will take the user to the start of one flow, while clicking Sign Up will take them to the start of a different journey.
+Even though they start in the same place, they lead to different end points!

-Frames nested within a top-level starting frame can have connections that navigate the user around multiple flows.
+Frames nested within a top-level starting page can have connections that navigate the user towards multiple flows.

 ---